This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Best tools to teach kids to ski

 Edgie Wedgies are great ski teaching tools that work well for younger kids.
-They help them to easily make a wedge shape to stop, simply by spreading their legs apart.
-They are incredibly simple to use, and we’ve never met a kid that they didn’t help to learn to stop on skis better.
+Edgie Wedgies help them to easily make a wedge shape to stop, simply by spreading their legs apart.
+They are incredibly simple to use, help them to control speed, and we’ve never met a kid that they didn’t help to learn to stop on skis better.

 When I was working as a professional ski instructor, the only tool we used to teach kids to ski, beside an edgie wedgie, was a hula hoop.